4 Postpartum Recovery Tips That Might Shock You | Baby Shusher Blog

 You've read postpartum recovery tips on sleep, doctor's visits and breastfeeding, but this doesn't paint the full picture.

 For an unfiltered vision of life-after-birth, we spoke a registered midwife, Carmen, who's been delivering babies for nearly five years.

-Through her work with countless new moms in New South Wales, Australia, Carmen has encountered everything from weird postpartum cravings to recovery from major birth surgeries.
+Through her work with countless new moms in New South Wales, Australia, Carmen has encountered everything from postpartum recovery tips on major birth surgeries to weird cravings.

 Keep reading for her uncommon tips on what to expect during your postpartum recovery.

 Are food cravings normal?
 Should women give into them?